emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 * Very light weight script which do not effect your site's loading speed
 * Create revenue and keep it all - Begin creating money from your sharing button (signup recuired - <a href="http://www.e-mailit.com/widget/register">Start a Campaign</a> or <a href="http://www.e-mailit.com/widget/login">Sign in</a>).
 Our platform provides easy access for Advertisers, Publishers and Users to reach their goals

 E-MAILiT has been downloaded over 180,000 times by WordPress publishers from all over the world and has quickly grown from a nights and weekends project to a hypergrowth established startup, with 500 million views and over 220 million users to-date — served 70+ million times/month to 1+ million people/day, in 75 languages.
+Join us!

 <a href="http://blog.e-mailit.com">E-MAILiT Blog</a> | <a href="http://www.e-mailit.com/privacy">Privacy Policy</a> | <a href="http://www.e-mailit.com/about#bizdev">BizDev</a>